After You Apply

 Once you’ve received notification that you have been placed in an eStudies course, you will need to access our student portal to:

-- See course placement
+- See your course placement and financial aid award (if applicable).

 - Complete the required forms.